George Robert Twelves Hewes: Political activity

 In January, Hewes was at the center of the events surrounding the tarring and feathering of John Malcolm, one of the most publicized incidents of its kind.
 Malcolm was what would later be known as a Loyalist, a supporter of royal authority.
 A Bostonian, he worked for the British customs service and pursued his duties with a zeal that made him unpopular.

 Commoners often "hooted" at Malcolm in the streets, and sailors in Portsmouth, New Hampshire, tarred and feathered him in November 1773.
-On January 25, 1774, according to the account in The Massachusetts Gazette, Hewes saw Malcolm threatening to strike a boy with his cane.
+On January 25, 1774, according to the account in The Massachusetts Gazette, Hewes saw Malcolm threatening to strike a young boy with his cane.
 When Hewes intervened to stop Malcolm, both began arguing, and Malcolm insisted that Hewes should not interfere in the business of a gentleman.
 When Hewes replied that at least he had never been tarred and feathered himself, Malcolm struck Hewes hard on the forehead with the cane and knocked him unconscious.

 Hewes was treated by the noted Patriot doctor Joseph Warren.
 The cane left a scar that would be visible on Hewes's forehead for the rest of his life.
 He went to a magistrate's office to swear out a warrant for Malcolm's arrest.

 That night, a crowd seized Malcolm in his house and dragged him into King Street.
 Despite Hewes trying to stop the crowd, Malcolm was stripped to the waist and covered with tar and feathers.
 The crowd took him to the Liberty Tree, where it threatened first to hang him and then to cut off his ears if he did not apologize for his behavior and renounce his customs commission.
 Malcolm finally relented and was sent home.
 The event was reported in newspapers on both sides of the Atlantic.